jessexu20/fr8r-proxy/proxy/demo.md

-# Open Radiant - IBM Containers
+# Fr8r - IBM Containers

 ## Demo 1
-Demonstrate the separation of Radiant from CCSAPIs authentication.
+Demonstrate the separation of Fr8r from CCSAPIs authentication.
 Build TLS certificates for the specified space id.
 Add this new space into local `creds.json` file and reference the newly created TLS certificates based on dynamically created API key.
 Use these certificates to send a request to kubernetes